Wolfgang WOESS

 Conferences

-In the last years, I have been the (co-)organizer of several conferences about random walks and related subjects.
+Since 1997, I have been the (co-)organizer of several conferences about random walks and related subjects.

 Random Walks and Discrete Potential Theory